bkw777/MounT/README.md

-# MCU_T
+# MonT
+MCU on Model T computers

-Adapter boards to attach some common small DIP form factor microcontroller boards directly to "Model T" computers.<br>
+Adapter boards to attach some common, small, DIP form factor microcontroller boards directly to "Model T" computers.<br>
 Particularly, boards with integrated SD card readers, for use with [PDDuino](https://github.com/bkw777/PDDuino).<br>
 You can power the microcontroller board from the computer using a [BCR-USB power adapter](https://github.com/bkw777/BCR_Breakout)<br>